National mission on drugs

 Drug Research Network Scotland published a stimulant dependence rapid review (September 2024) to examine evidence on treatments for stimulant use.

-We are developing a national specification following a recommendation made by the Taskforce.
-It will set out the types of treatment and recovery services for drugs and alcohol that should be available across Scotland.
-We will publish the specification in 2025.
+We are developing a national specification, that will set out the types of treatment and recovery services for drugs and alcohol that should be available across Scotland.

 Residential rehabilitation

-We have made £100 million available to support residential rehabilitation from 2021 to 2026.
+We made £100 million available to support residential rehabilitation from 2021 to 2026.

-We have made two key commitments regarding residential rehabilitation.
+We made two key commitments regarding residential rehabilitation.
 We have committed to:

-- increasing residential rehabilitation capacity from the estimated 425 beds in this report to 650 beds by 2026
+• increasing residential rehabilitation capacity from the estimated 425 beds reported in 2021 to 650 beds by 2026

-- ensure that by 2026, at least 1000 people are publicly funded to go to rehab every year.
-This would represent a 300% increase on the number prior to the launch of the National Mission.
+• ensuring that by 2026, at least 1000 people are publicly funded to go to residential rehabilitation every year

-The Residential Rehabilitation Development Group (RRDWG), established in June 2020, to advise on the provision of drug and alcohol residential rehabilitation services across Scotland.
+The Residential Rehabilitation Development Group (RRDWG), was set up in June 2020, to advise on the provision of drug and alcohol residential rehabilitation services across Scotland.
 The RRDWG published recommendations on drug and alcohol residential treatment services (December 2020).

 We have worked with Scotland Excel to develop a flexible framework (January 2024), which seeks to standardise approaches to commissioning placements in residential rehabilitation, including detox and aftercare.

-The national service directory provides a nationwide list of residential rehabilitation providers.
+The national service directory (launched in August 2024) provides a nationwide list of residential rehabilitation providers to help people identify the best service to support them.

 Workforce